rsheldiii/simple-chat/README.md

    docker compose up --build
    ```

-    The docker compose is intentionally run in production mode; SSL has been disabled for testing purposes.
+    The container is intentionally run in production mode; SSL has been disabled for testing purposes.

 4. **Access the application:**
    - Open your browser to [http://localhost:3000](http://localhost:3000)